mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Full unicode support everywhere.

-- IRC protocol is implemented from IRCv3 drafts, but doesn't use any of the advanced features, so should be compatible with any clients.
+- IRC protocol is implemented from IRCv3 docs, but doesn't use any non-RFC stuff, so should be compatible with any old clients.
 Optional TLS wrapping.

 - Extensive protocol and debug logging options, some accessible at runtime via
   #rdircd.debug channel.